datavis-tech/json-templates/README.md

 console.log(template({ foo: ["baq", "bar"] })); // Prints { a: "bar" }, using the given value of array.
 ```

-Parameters could be objects and arrays.
+Context values could be objects and arrays.

 ```js
 var template = parse("{{foo:baz}}");